 Concepts are big ideas that have relevance within specific disciplines and across subject areas.
-MYP students use concepts as a vehicle to inquire into issues and ideas of personal, local and global significance and examine knowledge holistically.
-The MYP prescribes sixteen key interdisciplinary concepts along with related concepts for each discipline.
+MYP students use Key and Related Concepts as a vehicle to inquire into issues and ideas of personal, local and global significance, and examine knowledge holistically.
+The MYP prescribes sixteen key interdisciplinary Key Concepts, along with Related Concepts for each MYP subject area.